 What is Transcendental Meditation (TM)?

 Transcendental Meditation is one of the 12 types of meditation, and it’s both easy and effective.
 In this practice, you repeat a mantra in your mind to help you relax deeply and clear your mind.
 You practice TM for 20 minutes, twice a day, usually while sitting comfortably with your eyes closed.
+Because the practice is simple, the transcendental meditation tm technique is often recommended for beginners who want a calm and structured way to meditate without concentration or control.

 Unlike morning mindfulness meditation or focused meditation, which require concentration and awareness, TM emphasizes the effortless repetition of a mantra for relaxation.
 The goal is to let your mind settle into a quiet, peaceful state.